Fundamentals of Linear Drive Technology: Why we wrote our own textbook about it

 Typically, it's common to have a professional author write a textbook.
 However, when it comes to a specialized field like this, finding an author who is deeply knowledgeable can be challenging.
 Given our pragmatic approach as a medium-sized company, it made sense for us to write the textbook ourselves.

-And so began the story of the first textbook by GROB Antriebstechnik GmbH.
+And so began the story of the first textbook by GROB GmbH Drive Technology.
 Who better to write a textbook than our own employees who deal with this topic in detail every day?
 Leading the effort as authors were Philipp Schmalzhaf, now our Sales Director, and Ruben Disterheft, another sales engineer—both of whom completed their dual training as industrial engineers at GROB.
 They were supported by a former head of engineering who had extensive experience in the field.

 The authors quickly realized that writing a textbook alongside their regular duties was no easy task.
 "It pushed us to our limits to balance writing a textbook with our day-to-day responsibilities and not lose sight of things," says Philipp Schmalzhaf, who unexpectedly found himself as an author while serving as Deputy Sales Director.
 "Becoming an author was not my plan, but now I'm glad we tackled this challenge.
 What helped us as a team of authors was putting ourselves in the shoes of our customers and describing the information that is relevant from their perspective in a clear and understandable way."